sdss/explorer/docs/developer/datafiles.md

 Each of the `explorerAllVisit.hdf5` and `explorerAllStar.hdf5` files are *stacked* versions of the `astraAllStar` and `astraAllVisit` FITS summary files produced by [`sdss/astra`](https://github.com/sdss/astra) after each run.

 All data within these are stored as [Apache Arrow datatypes](https://arrow.apache.org/docs/python/api/datatypes.html) to ensure maximum access and filtering speed ***except for 2D columns***, such as `sdss5_target_flags` or similar nested lists.
-Nested lists are instead stored as [numpy arrays](https://numpy.org/) for efficient filtering and data access.
+Nested lists are instead stored as [numpy arrays](https://numpy.org/) for efficient filtering and data access (because `vaex` doesn't support 2D Arrow data yet).

 #### Accessing each dataset